Weill Cornell Medicine Peripheral Neuropathy Center

 Frequently asked questions

-What types of diagnostic tests are available at the Weill Cornell Medicine Peripheral Neuropathy Center?
+What types of diagnostic services are available at the Weill Cornell Medicine Peripheral Neuropathy Center?

 What is the mission of the Peripheral Neuropathy Center at Weill Cornell Medicine?

 The mission of the Peripheral Neuropathy Center is to provide the best diagnostic and therapeutic services available for patients suffering from peripheral neuropathy.
-Additionally, the center is committed to promoting research efforts aimed at finding a cure for peripheral neuropathy.
+Additionally, the center is dedicated to promoting research aimed at finding a cure for these conditions.

 Contact & hours